software-mansion/react-native-reanimated/docs/docs/api/LayoutAnimations/LayoutTransitions.md

 ```

 ## Available modifiers
-The order of modificators doesn't matter.
+The order of Modifiers doesn't matter.
 ### springify
 The default animation used for layout transitions is `timing`.
 Use this modifier to change animation to `spring`.
 ```js